-- Add a generous amount of olive oil to a large saucepan placed over a medium heat.
+- Add a generous amount of olive oil to a large saucepan placed over medium heat.
 Add the red cabbage and slowly sweat until soft.
 Once soft, add the sugar, red wine, vinegar, star anise, and cinnamon stick.

 - Reduce the heat and cook slowly for about 1 hour until the liquid is reduced and the cabbage is cooked and evenly coated by the juices in the pan.

-- Place the potatoes in a pot and cover with water.
+- Place the potatoes in a pot and cover them with water.
 Add a pinch of salt.
 Bring to the boil, then reduce the heat and simmer for 15 minutes, or until cooked and tender.

-- Once cooked, drain the potatoes and allow to steam for a few minutes.
+- Once cooked, drain the potatoes and allow them to steam for a few minutes.
 Heat the butter and milk in a small saucepan until the butter melts.
-Add the potatoes back to the pot, followed by the hot milk and butter mixture and mash throughly.
+Add the potatoes back to the pot, followed by the hot milk and butter mixture and mash thoroughly.
 Season to taste with salt and pepper, cover and set aside in a warm place.

-- Add a small drizzle of vegetable oil to a saucepan placed over a medium-high heat.
+- Add a small drizzle of vegetable oil to a saucepan placed over medium-high heat.
 Once hot, add the carrot, onion and celery and sweat until soft.
 Add the cider vinegar and reduce until the pan is almost dry.

-- Add the cider and reduce by half.
+- Add the cider and reduce it by half.
 Then, add the beef stock.
 Bring to a simmer, add the thyme and reduce for a further 20-30 minutes until you have a thin gravy-like consistency.
 Pass through a fine strainer, season to taste with salt and set aside.